istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 ```

-The build output on the terminal look like
+The build output on the terminal should look like

 *INFO: Found 1 target...*